 Vulnerability Trigger Consequence Risk Owner The Authority handles a large amount of personal and business data.
 Either through hacking or carelessness, security of the data could be compromised. by the Council ends up in iate hands.
 Breach of corporate governance Increased costs and legal implications Reputation damaged Colleen O'Boyle Existing Controls/actions to address risk Effectivenes controls/acti Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Updated Data Protection policy agreed by Corporate Governance Group and rolling out through meta-compliance.
 Data Protection formed part of Member induction from May 2014, with requirement to confirm acceptance of the Council's DP policy.
 Consolidation of Data Protection and Freedom of Information work in one area.
 Security Officer is continually monitoring situation and potential risks.
 Most systems have in built controls to prevent unauthorised access.
 Controls in systems have been strengthened in response to specific occurrences.
-Generally effective with no significant la far in 2015/16. to date, apses so Consider separation of Environmental Information Requests and ensure these are handled in accordance with the appropriate regulations.
-New system for handling F.O.I. requests purchased and being implemented early 2016.
+Generally effective with no significant lafar in 2016/17.
+Update F.O.I. publication scheme and guide to information.
+New system for handling F.O.I. requests purchased and being implemented.
 Review after six months for extension to Data Protection.
 Data sharing and fair processing notices to be reviewed and standardised.
 Maintain GCSx compliance and system controls.
 A working group is reviewing data held by Directorates to eliminate duplication and any inadvertent Data Protection issues.
 Colleen O'Boyle Continued security of personal data held by the Council in accordance with the Data Protections Act 1998.
 No criticism from the ICO over how requests are handled.
 No data loss or system downtime due to unauthorised access of EFDC systems or data.
 Quarterly None

-Risk No 7 Business Cor Vulnerability ntinuity C2 Triggor Consequence Risk Owner The Council is required to develop and implement robust Business Continuity Plans in line with the requirements of the Civil Contingencies Act.
-Following the consolidation into four directorates plans need to be updated and changes in responsibilities confirmed. respond effectively to a continuity incident (e.g. IT andemic) Services Possible Staff abse Hardship Council c Derek Macnab Existing Controls/actions to address risk Effectiveness of controls/actions Critical success factors and measures Review frequency Key date Most services already have business continuity plans in place and a separate flu pandemic plan has been developed.
+Risk No 7 Business Con tinuity D2 Trings Canagguarda Biok Owner Vulnerability Trigger Trigger Consequence Risk Owner robust Business Continuity Plans requirements of the Civil Conting Following the consolidation into the consolidat ust Business Continuity Plans in line with the uirements of the Civil Contingencies Act. busin virus, owing the consolidation into four directorates as need to be updated and changes in respond effectively to a continuity incident (e.g. IT andemic) Services disrupted / Loss of service Possible loss of income Staff absence Hardship for some of the community Council criticised for not responding effectively Derek Macnab Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Most services already have business continuity plans in place and a separate flu pandemic plan has been developed.
 The Corporate Plan has been updated and adopted.
-The effectiveness of is assessed periodi through test and ex cally Guidance to be issued to services on updating plans.
+The effectiveness of is assessed periodic through test and ex- cally Guidance to be issued to services on updating plans.
 Arrange periodic tests and exercises.
 Derek Macnab Having plans in place which are proved fit for purpose either by events or external scrutiny.
 Quarterly None